Martin Ryle: Personal life

 In their early years Ryle and his elder brother received lessons at home in carpentry and manual skills became important for him throughout his life.
 This was for relaxation – he built boats to his own design – and professionally.
 In his wartime radar work, his post-war radio-telescope building and his late researches into wind energy he was a hands-on practical engineer as well as a scientist.

 Ryle had a lifelong interest in sailing and this matched his choice when in the 1970s he turned his research subject from astronomy to wind energy.

 In his youth, Ryle became an amateur radio operator.
 While still at school (Bradfield College) he built his own transmitter and obtained a Post Office licence to operate it, with the callsign G3CY.
 As undergraduate he was a leading member of the Oxford University Wireless Society (callsign G3MM).

 In 1936 the family moved to a house in Cambridge which became Ryle's home after the war.
-In 1947 he and Rowena Palmer married, and they lived in this house for rest of his life.
+In 1947 he and Rowena Palmer married, and they lived in this house for the rest of his life.
 They had three children, born in 1949, 1951 and 1952.
 Ryle died on 14 October 1984, in Cambridge.
 He was celebrated on a first class stamp issued in 2009 as part of an Eminent Britons set.
 Lady Rowena Ryle died in 2013.